Mediabanken

 Moving or Copying a Folder

-You can choose whether you want to copy both the folder and its content, just the folder, or just the files in the folder.
-Then select where in the folder structure you want the folder to be located.
+You can choose whether to copy both the folder and its contents, just the folder, or only the files within the folder.
+Then, select where in the folder structure you want the folder to be placed.

 Deleting a Folder

-To delete a folder, right-click on the folder and select Delete.
-Note that if there are subfolders under the folder you choose to delete, they will also be deleted.
+To delete a folder, right-click on it and select Delete.
+Keep in mind that if there are subfolders inside the folder you delete, they will also be deleted.

 You never delete files from Mediaflow when you delete a folder.
 The files remain in other folders where they were placed or will move to the shortcut folder Files Not in a Folder.